Lukc/hestia/README.md

 ## Usage

+Comment your code like so:

+    --- First line of comment block
+    -- second line
+    -- ....
+    class Something

 Add a file `lunadoc.cfg` to your project:

     {
       title: 'The name of your project'